+Ingestion and extraction

+An Ingestion is the input dataset resampled / aggregated to 100 x 100 m spatial resolution.
+Each Ingestion (section 3) consists of one or more Land Cover and or Land Use classes.
+These classes, so called Input Classes (section 3.6) in CLC+ Core will be used for Extractions (section 4).
+An Extraction can create independent data products for future instances by selecting Input Classes, adding rules that extract the required information.
+More information about Ingestions and Extractions are given in sections 3 and 4.

 The following chapters provide a brief overview about the CLC Core System and how to perform an Ingestion or Extraction.
 Chapter 1 gives an introduction about how to get started and the main functionalities of the CLC+ Core.
 Further, you get to information about the Organizations and User that are part of the System.
 The EAGLE concept, as a main part of the System, is described in chapter 2.
 In this section you get tips and hints how to perform the EAGLE barcoding.
 There are already several datasets in the CLC+ Core System.
 The process how to ingest your own data in the System is described in chapter 3 whereas chapter 4 explains the creation of an extraction.
 The Frequently Asked Questions (FAQ) section (5) provides the user a summary of questions and their answers regarding the CLC+ Core environment.

 Please note that this guideline is a living document which will be updated regularly.

-Getting started?
+Getting started

+Login to CLC+ Core

+Visit

+clcplus-core.land.copernicus.eu

+to login to CLC+ Core with your EIONET account.
+You will be automatically redirected to the EIONET authentication service.